AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 ## Update Asset transient workflows {#update-asset-transient-workflows}

-You can improve the performance at the AEM side by enabling transient workflows for the DAM Update Asset workflow.
+You can improve AEM performance by enabling transient workflows for the DAM Update Asset workflow.
 Enabling transient workflows reduces the processing power required to update assets when they are created or modified in AEM.

 1. Navigate to `/miscadmin` in the Experience Manager instance (`https://[aem_server]:[port]/miscadmin`).
-1. From the navigation tree, expand **Tools** &gt; **Workflow** &gt; **Models** &gt; **dam**.
+1. From the navigation tree, expand **Tools** &gt; **Workflow** &gt; **Models** &gt; **Dam**.
 1. Double-click **DAM Update Asset**.
 1. From the floating tools panel, switch to the **Page** tab and then click **Page Properties**.
 1. Select the **Transient Workflow** check box, and click **OK**.

 ### Adjust Granite Transient Workflow queue {#adjust-granite-transient-workflow-queue}

 Another method for improving AEM performance is to configure the value of the maximum parallel jobs for the Granite Transient Workflow Queue job.
-The recommended value is roughly half the number of the CPU available with the server.
+The recommended value is roughly half the number of available CPUs with the server.
 To adjust the value, perform these steps:

 1. Navigate to `/system/console/configMgr` in the AEM instance to be configured (for example, `https://[aem_server]:[port]/system/console/configMgr`).
 1. Search for `QueueConfiguration`, and click to open each job until you locate the **Granite Transient Workflow Queue** job, and click **Edit**.